abylayzhumekenov/abylayzhumekenov.github.io/_posts/2025-05-24-simulating-binomial.md

 ![rbinom64.png](/assets/images/rbinom64.png)

 We see that our implementation is faster for almost all sample sizes, reaching a speedup of about x15.
+For the largest sample size `n=2^25=67108864`, our code ran 1.003826 seconds, while the default method finished in 10.32356 seconds.
+The Python equivalent `np.random.binomial` took 7.236028 seconds.

 There is a potential to generalize the results for `size>64`, implementation would involve summing bits from multiple 64 bit fields.